1. Home

 Pick a surveyor who is happy to be in contact with you.
 This is whether that is answering your questions before you book, explaining which survey you need, or calling you to go through the report after you’ve received it, making sure you understand.

-Choosing a surveyor who has good communication can help reduce stress and uncertainty during the house buying process.
+Good communication can help reduce stress and uncertainty during the house buying process.

 Choosing a building surveyor FAQs